Perry Wilbon Howard II: Biography

 Despite opposition within Mississippi and criticism from national black leaders, Howard was pragmatic about dealing with local conditions.
-He held on to his position until 1960 as Republican National Committeeman from Mississippi, while working and living in the capital.
+He held on to his position until 1956 as Republican National Committeeman from Mississippi, while working and living in the capital.
 He led U.S. Senator Robert A. Taft's Southern delegation at the 1952 Republican National Convention in Chicago.
 Taft, however, lost the party nomination to Dwight D. Eisenhower.

 In 1956, the Howard forces (long called the "Blacks and Tans" for their biracial character) began to be challenged anew for control of the Mississippi state party by a white conservative faction led by Wirt Yerger, an insurance agent in Jackson.

 Howard managed to survive political swings and continued to serve as the Republican National Committeeman almost until his death.
 He died on February 1, 1961.

 Mary Booze of Mound Bayou, an all-black community in Bolivar County in northwestern Mississippi, served alongside Howard as the national Republican committeewoman from 1924 to 1948.
-She was the first African-American female to sit on the RNC.
+She was the first African-American woman to sit on the RNC.